danski/tzatziki/README.markdown

 * Scalable logic.
 Same classes and patterns apply to one-file Tzatziki sites as to 50-level/500-file sites.
 * Nesting and inheritance
 * Out of the box experience:
-** Must be easy to start a new site
+	* Must be easy to start a new site
-** Portable directory structure should allow sites to migrate seamlessly to new versions of this gem ** Must provide a great cross-browser default template set, and...
+	* Portable directory structure should allow sites to migrate seamlessly to new versions of this gem
+	* Must provide a great cross-browser default template set, and...
-** ...must allow users to replace it completely or partially as they choose.
+	* ...must allow users to replace it completely or partially as they choose.
-* Interactivity primarily through rake and the `taz` terminal command
+* Interactivity through rake and the `taz` terminal command
 * It should be safe to make an uncompiled Tzatziki site available for public download
 * Users should be able to run Tzatziki tests against their own accounts (depending on your APIs ability to sandbox API calls or to provide a test environment)